Conyers v. Bush

 Honorable John Conyers, Jr., et al. v.
 George W. Bush, et al., No. 2:06-CV-11972, 2006 WL 3834224 (E.D.
 Mich.
-2006), is a lawsuit in which Rep. John Conyers Jr. and others alleged that President George W. Bush violated the United States Constitution by signing a bill that was not passed by the United States Congress.
+2006), was a lawsuit in which Rep. John Conyers Jr. and others alleged that President George W. Bush violated the United States Constitution by signing a bill that was not passed by the United States Congress.

 Nature of claim

 John Conyers, a ranking member of the House Judiciary Committee, along with 10 other members of Congress, filed a lawsuit on April 28, 2006, at the district court in Detroit seeking a restraining order (injunctive relief) preventing the execution of the Deficit Reduction Act of 2005, S. 1932.
 The plaintiffs also sought a declaration that the bill be declared unconstitutional and not a valid law.